zourdycodes/zourdycodes/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working as a Software Development Engineer
-- :computer: Most used line of code `git commit -m "Initial Commit"`
-- 🤔 I’m looking for help with project ideas and open source platform to develop or to update.
-- 📫 How to reach me: zhafarmuhammad12@gmail.com. 💥 thinking about spamming? doesnt work for me buddy
-- 😄 Pronouns: He/Him, zourdy.
 - ⚡ Fun fact: I play games mostly chess (FIDE: 976) and practising Brazilian Jiu-Jitsu 🐱‍👤.